ChilliCream/hotchocolate-docs/docs/resolvers.md

 ## Code-First

 Code-first is the second approach with which we can be describe a GraphQL schema.
-In code first field definition and resolver logic are more closely bound together.
+In Code-first, field definition and resolver logic are more closely bound together.

 ```csharp
 public class QueryType